az-cat/HPC-Filesystems/Lustre/README.md

   * [Deploy Lustre OSS](#Deploy-Lustre-OSS)
   * [Deploy Lustre Client](#Deploy-Lustre-Client)

- Note - We have to deploy managment, server and client sequencially.
 # Lustre 2.9.0
 The MGS stores configuration information for all the Lustre file systems in a cluster and provides this information to other Lustre components.
 Each Lustre target contacts the MGS to provide information, and Lustre clients contact the MGS to retrieve information.